EU demands protection against U.S. data surveillance

 The remarks underline a growing sense of unease in Europe at a delicate moment in transatlantic relations, when the globe's two biggest economies seek a trade pact to deepen ties.

-Just months after U.S. officials confirmed the existence of PRISM, a program to collect data from Google, Facebook and other U.S. companies, European experts vented their frustration.
+Just months after U.S. officials confirmed the existence of PRISM, a programme to collect data from Google, Facebook and other U.S. companies, European experts vented their frustration.

 "EU citizens do not enjoy the same rights and procedural safeguards as Americans," officials wrote, when exploring data transfers.